Sunak heads to Scotland in push for the union

 The UK Government’s relationship with Ms Sturgeon’s administration in Scotland has been strained not only by the independence issue but also the potential for Westminster to block Holyrood’s gender recognition laws.

+Downing Street said no decision has yet been made on whether to invoke section 35 of the Scotland Act, which would block royal assent.

+The Prime Minister’s official spokesman said the move is still being looked at ahead of a deadline next week, adding: “There is a process to consider it and then he will be given advice to make a decision, that’s still taking place.”

-It will be Mr Sunak’s first visit to Scotland as Prime Minister, although he has held talks with Ms Sturgeon before and the pair met at the British-Irish Council Summit in Blackpool.
+It will be Mr Sunak’s first visit to Scotland as Prime Minister, although he has held talks with Ms Sturgeon before and the pair met at the British-Irish Council Summit in Blackpool in November.

-At Prime Minister’s Questions on Wednesday, Mr Sunak said he wanted to work with the Scottish Government on the issue of the North Sea oil and gas industry.
+At Prime Minister’s Questions on Wednesday, Mr Sunak said he wants to work with the Scottish Government on the issue of the North Sea oil and gas industry.

 He was responding to SNP Westminster leader Stephen Flynn, who said Scotland’s membership of the UK union “simply doesn’t add up”.